How to Secure a Trampoline for High Winds

 What Do I Need ?

-• A trampoline wind anchor kit (we would recommended any from the following link).
-These kits are specifically designed for securing trampolines.
+- A trampoline wind anchor kit (we recommended any from Here).
+The GeeTramp and Vuly anchor kits are Australian designed specifically for securing trampolines in our climate and soil - clay, sand and rock!.

 Measure & Mark

-• Measure about 35cm out from the inside of your leg
+- Measure about 35cm out from the inside of your trampoline leg

 Install The Picket